 Seattle has a few rooftop bars (though, not a ton as we are known for our rain here) and these are great nightlife spots when the weather is nicer.
 You even have your choice of mood.
 Want to relax and enjoy a water view?
 The Hard Rock Café has a stylish rooftop bar overlooking Pike Place Market and Elliott Bay.
 Also near Pike Place Market, The Nest has an even more amazing view and a larger rooftop area than The Hard Rock where you can sip cocktails and overlook the bay.
 Want to spend your rooftop evening in style?
 Frolik Kitchen & Cocktails is a snazzy rooftop bar with games and a cool location right downtown.

 Nightclubs and Dance Clubs

 While Seattle really excels at offering up chill spots to sip a craft cocktail, beer or a local wine, the Emerald City also has a few dance clubs with live DJs and/or pumping EDM, top 40 or other beats designed to keep the club moving.
-Other clubs like Trinity Nightclub or Foundation are hot spots for dancing the night away.
+Another club like Trinity Nightclub is a hot spot for dancing the night away.
 If you want to spend an evening out club hopping, your best bet is the Capitol Hill neighborhood, which is filled with clubs from mild to wild as well as several gay bars, including Neighbours.
 Plus, Capitol Hill has tons of restaurants and coffee shops if you want to take a breather in between dancing.